Duke sophomore point guard Tre Jones declares for NBA draft

 The point guard was named to the third team of The Associated Press All-America team on Friday after being named Atlantic Coast Conference Player of the Year by the league and runner-up for the same award from the AP.

-Jones averaged 16.2 points and 6.4 assists for the Blue Devils, the highlight being his buzzer-beating shot off his own intentionally missed free throw to force overtime in a wild comeback win at North Carolina on Feb.
+The former Apple Valley High School star, and younger brother of Tyus Jones, he averaged 16.2 points and 6.4 assists for the Blue Devils, the highlight being his buzzer-beating shot off his own intentionally missed free throw to force overtime in a wild comeback win at North Carolina on Feb.
 8.

 “When I started my journey at Duke my main goal was to win a national championship,” Jones said in a statement released by Duke.
 “Given what has had happened in our world recently, our season was cut short and we never got the opportunity to bring No. 6 back home.
 I think about what if, what would have happened if we got that chance?
 But I can’t think about what didn’t happen, I can only think about what did happen.
 What did happen was the amazing experiences and relationships I gained.”